tradingstrategy-ai/trading-strategy/docs/source/protocol/comparison.rst

 The major differences are

-* Hedge funds open for accredited investors only and marketed privately.
+* Hedge funds open for accredited investors only and are marketed privately.

 * Hedge funds do not have community or open source ecosystem around them.